merico-dev/markdoc/md/en/tutorial.md

 For example, `data-section` here is a legal attribute; `data--section` or `data-section2` or `data-sectionB` are not legal attributes.

 The naming of attribute value follows the above naming rules of custom ID, for example, `synopsis` is a legal name here.

+> In fact, our document server has a built-in service for parsing the `data-section` attribute.
+As long as the `options.sections` attribute is set in the request parameters, the server will return the corresponding document sections when processing the document, as described in the [API documentation](../../doc/api.md).
+One thing to note is that the value of the `data-section` attribute should ideally be unique within the same document; even if the same `data-section` attribute value is set for multiple document fragments, the server will only return the first document fragment in which the attribute value of the `data-section` occurred.

 ### Others